Healthy ageing - adults with intellectual disabilities

 7.4.4 Education for women with intellectual disabilities was recommended, including topicsconcerning women's health issues and general age-related changes, as well as about specifichealth issues related to their disability and/or to ageing.
 Many of the women reported watchingand/or listening to television and radio.
 Given this, it was agreed that appropriate healthinformation could be developed utilizing a variety of materials, including audio-visual andrelated computer-based multimedia - for example, WEB-TV.

+7.4.5 Access to health promotion may be constrained if women do not have suitable support.
 Generally, women who are not affiliated with (service) agencies do not have anyone to help themnegotiate the complex health system and payment processes.

 7.5.1 Women capable of occupation or employment should be assisted to achieve or maintainoptimal functional and employment capacity.
 With regard to employment and access to healthcare, women with disabilities should be able to work without compromising their entitlement tohealth services.
 To help in manageing work assignments, personal assistance services should beprovided.